NASA-DEVELOP/VOCAL/_sources/overview.txt

 The CALISPO satellite (Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation) is a NASA earth observation that analyzes aerosol particles suspended in the Earth's atmosphere.
-Researchers use CALIPSO data to track the aerosol's global distribution, dispersion and source.
-However, researchers have a hard time tracking specific airborne objects as the current visualization tool that reads CALIPSO data lacks the feature to highlight unique aerosols and has not method of sharing aerosol data.
-This tool is written in an obscure, and propriety, language which prevents users from making the necessary adjustments.
+Researchers use CALIPSO data to track the aerosol's global distribution, dispersion and source using a visualization tool.
+However, researchers have a hard time tracking specific airborne objects as the current visualization tool that reads CALIPSO data lacks features such as highlighting and sharing regions of data for tracking purposes.
+This tool is written in IDL, an obscure, and propriety language which prevents users from making the necessary adjustments.
 To rectify these issues, we've developed VOCAL.
 VOCAL is an open source tool written in python 2.7 that supports all previous features of past tool and more!
 We've developed with a heavy influence on open source collaboration, we hope VOCAL will continue to improve long past the initial contracted work.